ulyssesdotcodes/Synesthesia-Music-Visualizer/README.md

-Oculus Synesthesia
+Synesthesia Music Visualizer System
 ==========

-Oculus Synesthesia is a music visualizer for the Oculus Rift.
+Synesthesia is a music visualizer system originally created for the Oculus Rift.
 This GitHub repo contains the scripts for that visualizer.

 Feel free to fork it and make it your own!
 If you add something that's useful across the board, please submit a pull request and I'll merge it in.